Is it Illegal to cheat on your spouse in Texas?

 To determine parentage, a lawsuit must be filed within four years of the child’s birthdate.
 That is, a lawsuit must be filed before the child turns four years old to determine the biological father or presumed father of the child.
 As the mother, you must file within the time frame specified in order for the court to investigate the matter.

-There are, however, two exceptions to this rule.
-The first exception would be if the presumed father did not file a lawsuit during this time period because he was misled that he was the child’s biological father.
-The last exception is if the child’s presumed father and mother never lived together or had sexual relations with one another at the time the child was conceived.
+- If the presumed father did not file a lawsuit during this time period because he was misled that he was the child’s biological father.

 The simplest way to get around the four-year requirement is to show that your husband, the presumed father, did not live with you or have sexual relations with you at the time the child was conceived.
 However, overcoming the “husband is the father of the wife’s child” presumption can be extremely difficult if you and your husband are unable to prove this to a court.

-Texas Family Code is section 160.607 which states:
+Texas Family Code Section 160.607 states:

 - Except as otherwise provided by Subsection (b), a proceeding brought by a presumed father, the mother, or another individual to adjudicate the parentage of a child having a presumed father shall be commenced not later than the fourth anniversary of the date of the birth of the child.